-In France, Mirko Beljanski PhD.
-(1923-1998), working at the Pasteur Institute in Paris, was the first to investigate the anticancer activity of Geissospermum (Pao pereira) as an extract that would be effective against cancer cells, but not penetrate healthy cells.
-He published several publications published on the anticancer effect of his Pao pereira extract, which he called PB-100 (Pao pereira Beljanski 100), are dedicated to the efficiency and selectivity of its action.
+In France, Mirko Beljanski PhD, working at the Pasteur Institute in Paris, was the first to investigate the anticancer activity of Pao pereira as an extract that would be effective against cancer cells, but not harm healthy cells.

-Since Mirko Beljanski’s death, with the support of The Beljanski Foundation, Inc., several publications by renowned academic institutions have confirmed the efficacy and lack of toxicity of Pao pereira extract (as prepared by Dr. Beljanski and provided by Natural Source International, Ltd.) on different lines of cancer cells and on synergy with chemotherapy.
+With the support of The Beljanski Foundation, several publications by renowned academic institutions have confirmed the efficacy and lack of toxicity of Pao pereira extract (as prepared by Dr. Beljanski and is currently provided by Natural Source International) on different lines of cancer cells and in synergy with chemotherapy.
+If you consider taking Pao pereira for your condition, please call us first.
+There are many products in the market and only a few of them contain high concentration of the alkaloid that fights cancer cells.

 To learn more about the plant check out Pao pereira Monograph